Nihongo Online School

 Passport-Size Photographs

-You will also be required to provide 1 or 2 recent passport-size photographs according to your nationality, taken within the last three months.
+YThe Japanese Embassy has strict rules regarding photo requirements for student visa applications.
+You will be required to provide 1 or 2 recent passport-size photographs according to your nationality, taken within the last three months.

 The photographs are required to be 4 cm x 3 cm with a plain white background in which your full face clearly appears looking straight with no particular facial expression.